 Bill & Evonne do not come from military families, nor are they veterans themselves.
 Sometimes, it is easier for those "outside" of the military to show honor and respect.
 And their four sons have certainly changed the family's legacy, as well as opened their eyes to life on the "inside" of the military:

-- Ben served two tours in Iraq as an Army Reservist Sergeant and is now an Army 1LT in the Judge Advocate General's Corps, stationed at Fort Riley.
+- Ben served two tours in Iraq as an Army Reservist Sergeant and is now an Army CPT in the Judge Advocate General's Corps, stationed at Fort Riley.

-- Tom is a 1stLt. in the Marine Corps currently based at Camp Pendleton, CA as an Infantry Platoon Commander.
+- Tom is a 1stLt in the Marine Corps with a recent tour in Afghanistan; now stationed at Camp Pendleton, CA, as an Infantry Platoon Commander.

 - Sam is a 1LT in the Army serving in Okinawa, Japan in the Air Defense Artillery Field.

-- Max is a Marine Sergeant and Air Traffic Controller stationed in Iwakuni, Japan.
+- Max is a former Sergeant in the Marines.

-Having a son who served two tours in a war zone helped the Williamses appreciate the sacrifices made by our military and their loved ones.
+Having sons who served in war zones helped the Williamses appreciate the sacrifices made by our military and their loved ones.
 In November, 2010, with the backing of the Omaha World-Herald newspaper, and financial support of several sponsors, including Bellevue University, Bill & Evonne created an exhibit called “Remembering Our Fallen.”
 This exhibit included photos of the Fallen who died in The War on Terror since September 11, 2001, and called Nebraska home.
 Over 325 family members attended the opening event, some driving as long as seven hours one way.
 Another 750 people attended the exhibit’s public opening and ceremony, and the exhibit has been traveling weekly throughout Nebraska for almost three years.

 Soon after the unveiling of this first display, Bellevue University asked the Williamses if they would be interested in doing this in other states.
 After realizing the impact this first photo display made upon not only the families of The Fallen, but also the general public, the Williamses agreed this project should be completed in other states to remind people of the cost of freedom while hopefully, helping to lessen the grief of the families.